jgranstrom/gonode/README.md

 });
 ```

-An external error causing the error event to emit with `parser` set to `false` will also cause gonode to terminate.
+*Important:* An external error causing the error event to emit with `parser` set to `false` will also cause gonode to terminate.
 That means such errors are fatal and would require gonode to be reinitialized.
 Also it will cause all running commands to be immediately terminated, i.e. their callbacks will be invoked with `result.terminated` set to `true`.

 *Note:* a big error output like a stack trace caused by a panic may be split up into several error events containing parts of the total output.